 two lies stayed on with the leaders and they fell right into using them but not knowing

-what it was all about it just became a huge self deception.
-They were lead by those two lies rather than create and direct them.
+what they were about they just became a huge self deception.
+They were controlled by those two lies rather than controlling them.
 The leaders after

-the Revolution didn't know what was the truth was.
+the Revolution didn't know what the truth was.
 So the leaders turned it mainly

 inward on the honest Russian people and made them the enemy in lieu of a real or pretended external